Opinion guest column

 3

-Jenny Ferreira over 11 years ago
+Jenny Ferreira about 12 years ago

 Sheila, you have presented an excellent analysis of the exclusion you had to endure.
 You have not only described the problem but you have provided MIT with attainable solutions.
 I agree that not only the Deaf and Hard of Hearing community would benefit if the methods of communication you describe are implemented but also the hundreds of students to whom English is their second Language.
 MIT has the perfect opportunity to create new grounds for INCLUSSION not only in Boston but around the world.
 Congratulations!
 Continue being a catalyst for positive change!